The Best Diet After a Cholecystectomy or Gallbladder Removal

 Now that you know what you can eat after a gallbladder removal, it’s time to talk about what foods you should avoid at all costs.
 Although it may seem excessive, remember that following this diet will help avoid unnecessary discomfort.

 - Fried foods.
-These are the first foods you should eliminate from your diet completely, even if you have a gallbladder.
-Fried foods contain hard to digest fats that affect your cardiovascular health.
+These are the first foods you should eliminate from your diet completely, especially if you don’t have a gallbladder.
+Fried foods contain hard-to-digest fats that affect your cardiovascular health.

-- Prepared foods.
-Ready-to-eat foods may seem like a simple solution to satiate your hunger.
+- Ready-made foods.
+Ready-made foods may seem like a simple solution to satiate your hunger.
 However, they also contain sugar, refined flour, and unhealthy fats that will make you feel bad quickly.
 Some examples are cookies, breads, instant soups, chips, etc.